giancarlovisconti/giancarlovisconti.github.io/index.md

 I study comparative political behavior and the political economy of developing countries, with a regional focus on Latin America.
 My research interests include elections, crime, economic shocks, migration, and local politics.

-My research has been published, or is forthcoming, in the *British Journal of Political Science*, *Political Science Research and Methods*, *Public Opinion Quarterly*, and *Electoral Studies*, among others outlets.
+My research has been published, or is forthcoming, in the *British Journal of Political Science*, *Political Science Research and Methods*, *Public Opinion Quarterly*, and *Electoral Studies*, among other outlets.

 You can reach me (in English or Spanish) at: gviscont[AT]purdue[DOT]edu.